 Revenue.
 Revenue decreased by \$5.7 million to \$58.1 million in the six months ended June 30, 2009, from \$63.8 million in the six months ended June 30, 2008.
 This decrease was primarily the result of a decrease in our average price per gallon between periods.
 Our effective price per gallon was \$1.06 in the six months ended June 30, 2009, which represents a \$0.44 per gallon decrease from \$1.50 in the six months ended June 30, 2008.
 The decrease was primarily due to the decreased price of natural gas in the first six months of 2009, upon which a significant amount of our revenues are based.
 Revenue also decreased between periods as we recorded \$8.1 million of revenue related to fuel tax credits in the first six months of 2009, compared to \$9.1 million in the first six months of 2008.
-These decreases were offset by the increase in the number of gallons delivered between periods from 36.1 million gasoline gallon equivalents to 42.0 million gasoline gallon equivalents.
-A significant portion of the volume increase was due to an increase in biomethane sales (our 70% share of the biomethane sales of DCE) and CNG sales of 2.4 million and 5.0 million gallons, respectively.
+These decreases were offset by the increase in the number of gallons delivered between periods from 36.1 million gasoline gallon equivalents to 42.0 million gallons, respectively.
 A significant portion of the CNG volume increase was the result of 3.2 million gallons we delivered in the second quarter of 2009 related to the acquisition of four compressed natural gas operations and maintenance services contracts in May and June, 2009.
 We also had volume increases of 0.5 million gallons for three new refuse customers (Brookhaven Carters, CalMet Services and CleanScapes), 0.5 million gallons related to our interest in our joint venture in Peru and 0.2 million gallons from a new transit customers (Regional Transit Authority of Ohio).
 The volume growth from our existing refuse and airport customers contributed to the remaining CNG volume increase.
-Offsetting these increases is a 1.5 million gallons decrease in LNG volumes, which was primarily due to the loss of a portion of the City of Phoenix LNG supply contract for the period July 1,
+Offsetting these increases is a 1.5 million gallons decrease in LNG volumes, which was primarily due to the loss of a portion of the City of Phoenix LNG supply contract for the period July 1, 2008 through June 30, 2009.
+We also experienced a \$4.8 million increase in station construction revenues between periods.